eliahvo/fwe-my-tasks/README.md

-# Fortgeschrittene Webentwicklung - Homework 1
+# Fortgeschrittene Webentwicklung - Homework
 As part of the course 'Fortgeschrittene Webentwicklung' we had to create a timetracker application.
-In this first homework I developed a backend api for this application.

 ## Installation